verasls/MSc_dissertation/lit_review_outline.md

 Paragraphs:
 - Physical activity and methods to measure it
 - Accelerometers
-- Acceleromters uses and brief calibration/validation considerations
+- Accelerometers uses and brief calibration/validation considerations

 ---